ibm-cloud-docs/power-iaas/Integrate_hpcs.md

 ## Additional support for configuring Hyper Protect Crypto Services or {{site.data.keyword.keymanagementserviceshort}}
 {: #support-hpcs}

-For any additional information and assistance using HPCS or {{site.data.keyword.keymanagementserviceshort}} for AIX or Linux, [contact IBM](mailto:zaas.client.acceleration@ibm.com).
+For any additional information and assistance on HPCS or {{site.data.keyword.keymanagementserviceshort}} for AIX or Linux, [contact IBM](mailto:zaas.client.acceleration@ibm.com).